How To Dial 911 From Space

 And, no, it doesn't work the other way.
 You can't accidentally call the space station.

-"It's only downward that it works," Wayne said.
+"It's only downward that it works," Hale said.
 Calls to the station are screened by Mission Control.
-(Though you might have more luck with a radio).
+(Though you might have more luck with a radio.)

 Accidental 911 calls are old hat too, on the ground at least.